Federal Reserve Bank of Atlanta

 Cite this item

-Kalee Burns & Julie L. Hotchkiss, Migration Constraints and Disparate Responses to Changing Job Opportunities, Federal Reserve Bank of Atlanta, FRB Atlanta Working Paper 2019-1, 11 Feb 2019.
+Kalee Burns & Julie L. Hotchkiss, Migration Constraints and Disparate Responses to Changing Job Opportunities, Federal Reserve Bank of Atlanta, FRB Atlanta Working Paper 2019-1, 11 Feb 2019, revised 15 May 2019.

 - J15 - Labor and Demographic Economics - - Demographic Economics - - - Economics of Minorities, Races, Indigenous Peoples, and Immigrants; Non-labor Discrimination